ehurturk/Easy2D/README.md

 - OpenGL/GLAD - As the rendering backend (though Vulkan must be implemented, *in the future*, to be efficient).
 GPU must support at least OpenGL 3.3.
 - GLFW - As the window and input manager.
 - stb - As for parsing image files.
+- Handmade Maths - As the math library.

 ## Platforms
 Note that this library is written using MacOS BigSur, so MacOS should probably work fine.
 I haven't tested this in Linux or Windows (Windows, oof) *yet*, but I will, probably as the library develops into a more sophisticated library.